Mintbase/Grants-Program/applications/nano-store.md

 ### Project Details

 At NanoStore can be set up indivually for different events, galleriers, stores etc and users will be able to:
-- check out items of a virtual gallery previously uploade by the creators
+- check out items of a creator's store (on mintbase)
 - purchase items directly within app into their connected wallet (and via Mintbase behid the scenes)
-- check out all items in their wallet via AR
+- check out all items in user's own wallet via AR
 - scan QR codes to check out a specific item
-- choose the closest connected printing service
+- choose connected printing service
 - pay printing job with NEAR and send item for printing
+- creator gets royalties per print && print service charges per print
 - receive physical print at their shipping address

 * Mockups/designs of any UI components: